Judge To Jury: ‘God Told Me Defendant Is Innocent’ About Alleged Child Sex Trafficker

-SAN ANTONIO (CBSDFW.COM) – A Comal County district court judge received a public warning, according to mysanantonio.com after he told the jury to keep deliberating over a defendant they convicted because God told him she was innocent.
+SAN ANTONIO (CBSDFW.COM) – A Comal County district court judge received a public warning after he told the jury to keep deliberating over a defendant they convicted because God told him she was innocent.

-Judge Jack Robison reported himself to the Texas Commission on Judicial Conduct after the outburst on Jan.
+Judge Jack Robison reported himself to the Texas Commission on Judicial Conduct, according to mysanantonio.com after the outburst on Jan.
 12, 2018, according to the committee’s disciplinary document.

 Robison presided over the trial of Gloria Romero Perez, who was charged with continuous sex trafficking and the sale or purchase of a child.